-The subject matter of the petition is issuance of arrears bill Rs.64,146/- as per internal audit by RAO in connection with the tariff re-categorization of the Selffinancing Educational Institutions subsequent to the disposal of the long pending dispute by the Hon'ble Supreme Court of India.
+The subject matter of the petition is issuance of arrears bill for Rs.72,606/- as per internal audit by RAO in connection with the tariff recategorization of the Self-financing Educational Institutions subsequent to the disposal of the long pending dispute by the Hon'ble Supreme Court of India.

-The appellant is running a self-financing School in the name St. Paul's School having electricity connections with Con No. 6416 registered in the name of Mother Superior, St. Paul's English Medium, 318/A/1, St Paules's St, Chiyyaram in LT VIA tariff for Educational Institution purpose under Electrical Section Kuriachira, with a connected Load 15466 Watts.
+The appellant is running a Self-Financing School in the name St. Paul's School having three-phase service connections with Consumer No. 3964 registered in the name of Mother Superior, St. Paul's School, Kuriachira, in LT VIA tariff for Educational Institution purpose under Electrical Section Kuriachira, with a connected Load 11000 Watts.

-As per the Tariff order dated 26.11.2007 issued by the KSERC, with effect from 01.12.2007, the tariff of Self-Financing Educational Institutions including hostels were assigned with LT VII A. The appellant's School along with a group of other Self-financing educational institutions approached the Hon'ble High Court of Kerala against the said tariff re-classification in WP(C) 6692/2008 & WP(C) 20245/2009.
+As per the Tariff order dated 26.11.2007 issued by the KSERC, with effect from 01.12.2007, the tariff of Self-Financing Educational Institutions including hostels were assigned with LT VII A. The appellant's School along with a group of other Self-financing Educational Institutions approached the Hon'ble High Court of Kerala against the said tariff re-classification as WP(C) 6692/2008 & WP(C) 20245/2009.
 Even though the Writ Petitions were dismissed by the Single Bench, the Petitioners subsequently succeeded in appeal.
 The appellant also filed Appeal as WA 1573/2009 in WP(C) 6692/2008.
-As per the judgment, Hon'ble High Court of Kerala dtd 17.08.2009 in WA 1063/2009 and connected cases, the Hon'ble Court set aside the tariff classification of LT VII A for the Self-Financing Educational institutions, which was followed in other similar cases and disposed accordingly as per judgment dated 19/08/2009 including the WP© 20245/2009 filed by the appellant.
+As per the judgment of Hon'ble High Court of Kerala dtd 17.08.2009 in WA 1063/2009 and connected cases, the Hon'ble Court set aside the tariff classification of LT VII A for the Self-Financing Educational institutions, which was followed in other similar cases including the WP© 20245/2009 filed by the appellant.

 KSE Board Ltd. filed Special Leave Petitions before the Hon'ble Supreme Court against the said judgments of Hon'ble High Court of Kerala.
 In the meantime, it was also decided to issue bills to the consumers concerned in LT VIA Tariff as directed in the judgments of the Hon'ble High Court subject to the decision of the Hon'ble Supreme court in the SLPs to be filed.
-Civil Appeal No. 4652/2010 in WA 1573/2009 & Civil Appeal No. 4653/2010 in WP© 20245/2009 were filed against the judgment in the matters of the Petitioner School.
+Civil Appeal No. 4652 /2010 in WA 1573/2009 & Civil Appeal No. 4653/2010 in WP© 20245/2009 were filed against the judgment in the matters of the appellant's School.
 The Hon'ble Supreme court allowed the Appeals as per judgment dated 20.02.2020 in Civil Appeal No. 8350/2009 and connected appeals, quashed the orders of Hon'ble High Court of Kerala.

-The tariff assigned to Self-financing Educational institution including Hostels as LT VIIA as per the tariff order dated 26/11/2007 was continued up to 30/04/2013 and changed to LT VIII General (vide order in 0P No.2 of 2013 dated 30.04.2013) wef 01/05/2013.
+The tariff applicable to Self-financing Educational institution including Hostels as LT VIIA as per the tariff order dated 26/11/2007 was continued up to 30/04/2013 and changed to LT VIII General (vide order in 0P No.2 of 2013 dated 30.04.2013) wef 01/05/2013.
 The tariff was subsequently changed to LT VIF wef 16/08/2014 (Vide order dated 14-08-2014 in OP No. 9 of 2014) and continues in LT VIF till date.

 The tariff of the connections with Con.
-Nos.
-6416 was restored to LT VIIA applicable to Self-Financing Educational Schools wef 06/ 02/2010 upon getting the High Court order stayed by the Hon'ble Supreme Court earlier.
-The arrears towards the difference in demand for the period from 06/08/2009 to 05/02/2010 was remained as unclaimed since the dispute was pending before the Hon'ble Supreme Court in which the Petitioners School was also a party.
+No. 3964 was changed to LT VIIA applicable to Self-Financing Educational Schools wef 06/02/2010 upon getting the High Court order stayed in the interim order by the Hon'ble Supreme Court earlier.
+The arrears towards the difference in demand for the period was remained as unclaimed since the dispute was pending before the Hon'ble Supreme Court in which the appellant's School was also a party.
 The Petitioner without any objections remitted the bills issued to them till then in the correct tariff as per the prevailing tariff orders.